DaveSkender/Stock.Indicators/docs/pages/guide.md

 ## Generating indicator of indicators

-If you want to compute an indicator of indicators, such as an SMA of an ADX or an [RSI of an OBV](https://medium.com/@robswc/this-is-what-happens-when-you-combine-the-obv-and-rsi-indicators-6616d991773d), all you need to do is to take the results of one and chain it to another.
+If you want to compute an indicator of indicators, such as an SMA of an ADX or an [RSI of an OBV](https://medium.com/@robswc/this-is-what-happens-when-you-combine-the-obv-and-rsi-indicators-6616d991773d), use _**chaining**_ to calculate an indicator from prior results.
 Example:

 ```csharp
 // fetch historical quotes from your feed (your method)